harkerbyte/harkerbyte/README.md

 * Location: Probably somewhere on planet Earth.
 Couldn't find me?
 Have you checked for me on planet Mars?
 * Religion: Proudly Muslim, as-salamu alaykum brother.
 * Favorite language: I haven't really gotten attached to any, but it's safe to assume Python and JavaScript are both fighting for that spot.
 * Favorite environment: Adaptable asf; I can work in any environment, be it PC or mobile Android.
-I would rather pc or desktop tho, big head - > big screen 🗿
+I would prefer PC or desktop though; big head -> big screen 🗿.

 ### Reach out